MIT-LCP/wfdb-python/README.rst

 Input Arguments:

 - ``annotation`` (required): An Annotation object.
-The annsamp attribute locations will be overlaid on the signal.
+The sample attribute locations will be overlaid on the signal.
 - ``title`` (default=None): A string containing the title of the graph.
 - ``annotation`` (default=None): An Annotation object.
-The annsamp attribute locations will be overlaid on the signal.
+The sample attribute locations will be overlaid on the signal.
 - ``timeunits`` (default='samples'): String specifying the x axis unit.
 Allowed options are: 'samples', 'seconds', 'minutes', and 'hours'.
 - ``returnfig`` (default=False): Specifies whether the figure is to be returned as an output argument